marko-knoebl/slides/sections/pwa/33-service-worker-cache-theory-en.md

 ## Cache Types

-We can cache resources from both the current domain and other domains; we can distinguish between three types:
+We can cache resources from both the current domain and other domains;

+We can distinguish three types:

 - basic (current domain)
 - cors (other domain, CORS is enabled)